gabriel1200/Bot_Guide/bot_README.md

 ## $playmake
 **What it does**

-Visualizes a players performance in various creation/playmaking proxies compared to the rest of the league.
+Visualizes a player's performance in various creation/playmaking proxies compared to the rest of the league.
 Available for the regular season and postseason.

 Span: 2014 - Present